Camel-zy/homework_for_qsc/README.md

 # conf/conf.yaml
 rop:
   api_version: 0.0
+  test: true   # set this value true if you want to skip authentication
 sql:           # please set these values according to your DB config
   user: rop
   password: rop_pass